dirkraft/jersey-bootstrap/README.md

 Note that jersey's built-in dependency injection mechanic is primitive and does not support circular dependency injection like Spring.

+### External Configuration ###
+In your application code, look up configuration through system properties.
+Don't use main(String[] **arguments**).
+Why?
+Here's just a few reasons:

+ - order is NOT important with system properties as they are with arguments
+   * Some developer haphazardly shuffles the order of the arguments of a main method.
+Now all your automation and deployment scripts are broken.
+ - `-DmyApp.thread_pool.max_size=16` is much more expressive and documented than `16`
+ - The given `DynamicPropsWeb` JSON resource already gives you a straightforward, minimal way to inspect (and change) configuration.

+On top of that, this bootstrap includes my property lookup-easing library called [props-live](https://github.com/dirkraft/props-live).
+It gives you some convenient parsing functions (e.g. getString, getDouble, ...) as well as property change notification.
+Jetty itself can be triggered to restart on certain property changes.

+ - `jetty.port` : change the port jetty is listening on
+ - `jetty.restart` : post any value to this property to trigger a jetty restart.
+Useful if you've changed some other properties and would prefer to reinitialize the whole application.
+ - `base.static_dirs` : change the location of static files

 - - - - - - - - - -

 ### Hot Coding ###